Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map

 If you open an existing document and immediately play one of these macros, it will insert page definition and delay codes.
 This is by design.

-REMINDER: WordPerfect "remembers" (just for the current session) the last printer used.
+As noted previously, WordPerfect "remembers" the last printer used for the current session depending on some user settings (see above).
 So you should either deliberately select the desired printer before playing a macro such as those above, or include macro commands that set the printer and (optionally) return the selected printer to the user's preference.
 The macro command, PrinterSelectByName, can be used for this (note that the name must be exactly the same, including case, as shown in the File, Printer dialog).

 vCurrPrinter=PrinterSelectByName